thepathologist.com is also defined as “We”, “Us” and “Our” in this Privacy Notice.

 - where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests; and

 - where it may be needed to protect your interests or to be released for the public interest

-We may also use the information we gather to inform you of other similar products or services available from the Websites including application notes, product profiles, webinars, events and new content or to contact you to ask for your opinion of current products and services (“Related Marketing Information”.
+We may also use the information we gather to inform you of other similar products or services available from the Websites including application notes, product profiles, webinars, events and new content or to contact you to ask for your opinion of current products and services (“Related Marketing Information”).
+We may share your information with third party social media channels to assist us with the targeted marketing of our brands.
 For such Related Marketing Information legitimate interest will be the legal basis for Texere [and the Texere Group of companies] to process your personal data to enable Us to send you the Related Marketing Information.
 The legitimate interest in such circumstances is that Texere [and the companies in the Texere Group] wishes to make a business communication to our customers and account holders about similar products or services which are available to you on the above listed Websites and which, based on our existing relationship with you.